eichmeierbr/eichmeierbr.github.io/learning/readme.md

 ### **Online Supervised Learning**

 This project used an SVM to classify points from a lidar point cloud.
-The data came from an autonomous vehicle driving through Pittsburgh and contained 5 classes: Vegetation, Wire, Pole, Ground, Façade.
+The data came from an autonomous vehicle driving through Pittsburgh and contained 5 classes: Vegetation, Wire, Pole, Ground, Facade.
 I implemented a soft-margin SVM as the classifier for this dataset.
 A challenge with this problem is the wire and pole classes and drastically fewer points compared to the other classes.
-Despite this, the SVM I implemented acheived 92% accuracy in classifying the points.
+Despite this, the SVM I implemented achieved 92% accuracy in classifying the points.
 The following images show the true data labels and predicted labels on a dataset excluded from training.

 | True | Predicted |
 | :---: | :---: |